lucindajh/adv-prg-at2-project/README.md

     api/predictions [name='prediction_for_image']
     The empty path didn’t match any of these.
 - My guess is I'm probably missing something in my ml_classifier urls
+- after reviewing the notifier app, my second guess is that my site is missing a home page.
+I'm just going to run the streamlit app and see what happens when i try to use that
+- I get the same error when trying to call to the api from the streamlit frontend